matthewhall78/hello-world/resume.md

 	* Collaborates daily with a Scrum Team and participates in the standard scrum meetings (daily standups, backlog refinement, product design sessions, user feedback sessions, sprint reviews, sprint planning and biweekly retrospectives)
 	* Coordinates with executive leadership to review alignment to the overall goals of the organization

-- Mines Digital Trust Team (Nov 2020 to Present)
+- Mines Digital Trust Team (Nov 2020 to Present).
 	* Similar responsibility as the previous Showcase team with a focus on digital trust, decentralized identity, and verifiable credentials used in digital business to business transactions
 	* Blockchain-based and Hyperledger solutions supporting the effort to prove the responsible sourcing of mineral resources
 	* Developed a proof of concept for a [Business to Business Credential Manager](https://www.youtube.com/watch?v=1p09Cwa1Saw&ab_channel=TheExchange)

 ## Sr. Scrum Master:
 ### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Oct 2018